Salmaaattia/Plastic-Classification-/README.md

 data preprocessing before training is a must we filtered the images and resized all the data to (600,800)
 #### 4. trainning
-training is done on colab [notebook]{https://drive.google.com/open?id=1A7WDR2371HpOgmr-j3OBiYwr5bX0YIu7}
-unfortunately after 3 days of labeling and training it didn't give good results
+training is done on colab [notebook](https://drive.google.com/open?id=1A7WDR2371HpOgmr-j3OBiYwr5bX0YIu7) unfortunately after 3 days of labeling and training it didn't give good results

-so we used the same data and trained a custom visual recognition model on ibm watson and the results and accuracy were high enough to rely on it
+so we used the same data and trained a custom visual recognition model on [ibm watson](https://www.ibm.com/watson) and the results and accuracy were high enough to rely on it

 the input to the model is captured using the phone's camera then it's preprocessed before classification